 Summary and review of social GGRRAAACCEEESSS

-Having said this the list like qualities also are useful in reminding and making named, some of the possible unique differences to be considered about ‘otherness’.
+Having said this, the list-like qualities also are useful in reminding and making named, some of the possible unique differences to be considered about ‘otherness’.
 This list thereby becomes a framework for considering further aspects of difference.

-Separating into parts allows people to explore more fully the influence of particular aspects of lives that may have dominant presence or, alternatively, may be invisible or unnoticed.
+Separating into parts allows people to explore more fully the influence of particular aspects of lives that may have a dominant presence or, alternatively, may be invisible or unnoticed.

 References and acknowledgements:

 Articles: Burnham, J. (2013).
 Developments in Social GGRRAAACCEEESSS: visible-invisible, voiced-unvoiced.
 In I. Krause (Ed.), Cultural Reflexivity.
 London: Karnac.